absmach/supermq-docs/docs/cli.md

   ok
 ```

 This command is used to set the flags to be used by CLI in a local TOML file.
-The default location of the TOML file is near the binaries.
+The default location of the TOML file is in the same directory as the CLI binary.
 To change the location of the TOML file you can run the command:

 ```
   mainflux-cli config <parameter> <value> -c "cli/file_name.toml"